-When looking for consistent differences between status across our 5 study groups, it appears that the dominant female is a clear outlier in terms of turning influence: she has indeed significantly higher movement turning influence across all groups, meaning that the rest of the group is much more likely to move towards the same direction where she just moved to, than any other statuses.
-The dominant male is on the other hand not significantly more likely to attract the other members of the group than the other status categories.
+When looking for consistent differences between status across our 5 study groups, it appears that the dominant female is a clear outlier in terms of turning influence: she has significantly higher movement turning influence across all groups, meaning that the rest of the group is much more likely to move towards the same direction where she just moved to, compared with individuals of any other statuses.
+The dominant male is on the other hand not significantly more likely to attract the other members of the group compared with individuals from other statuses.
 One hypothesis as to why dominant females may control group direction more than dominant males is that they have more experience within the territory.
-Meerkat group territories vary little within the course of individual’s lives (Kranstauber et al. 2019), so individuals who have spent more time within a given group are therefore the most experienced ones in terms of navigating within this group’s home range, and should thus be more likely to be followed by other less experienced individuals Because males are generally the dispersing sex in meerkats, dominant males, though often older than their female counterparts, are typically non-natal and hence have usually not spent as much time in the group territory (S.P.
-Doolan and Macdonald 1996; Griffin et al. 2003; Mares et al. 2014).
-As a consequence, dominant females are therefore usually the eldest natal individuals of their groups.
+Meerkat group territories vary little within the course of individual’s lives (Kranstauber et al. 2019).Thus, individuals who have spent more time within a given group are therefore the most experienced ones in terms of navigating within this group’s home range, and should thus be more likely to be followed by other less experienced individuals.
+Because males are generally the dispersing sex in meerkats, dominant males, though often older than their female counterparts, are typically non-natal and hence have usually not spent as much time in the group territory (Doolan and Macdonald 1996; Griffin et al. 2003; Mares et al. 2014).
+As a consequence, dominant females are usually the eldest natal individuals of their groups.
 This is the case for all five groups we studied here, with the exception of NQ21, where 2 subordinate individuals were born in the same litter as the dominant female (NQ2021_3 and NQ2021_4), and it is noteworthy that they too had fairly high turning influence scores.
 It is however surprising that we found no differences in turning influence between subordinate statuses (non-dominant adults, yearlings, and sub-adults), as according to our reasoning older statuses would be expected to have more influence.
 It is thus likely that knowledge of the home range, in combination with dominance status, are aspects significantly contributing to increase a meerkat’s influence on the group’s direction of movement.
 This also highlights the benefits provided by the availability of long-term data in interpreting short-term results.